-Atop the hill behind the town, on the site of a Moorish fortress captured in 1165, stands the restored medieval castle built in the 13th century by Dom Sancho II.
+Atop the hill behind the town, on the site of a Moorish castle captured in 1165, stands the restored medieval castle built in the 13th century by Dom Sancho II.
 Its five towers and walls protect something even older, the 12th century church of Santa Maria which offers an example of popular rural religious architecture.
+This modest Baroque church is well worth a peek inside as it is richly decorated with beautiful azulejo tiles.

 Over the centuries this small town remained popular with the Portuguese royals; Manuel I and Joao III spent time living here and Joao IV was responsible for various improvements during his rule, notably the diminutive 17th century fortress of Sao Teodosio built to protect the port from pirates.